 The Mille Fleur d’Uccle is a captivating little chicken.

-Their name (Mille Fleur) translate to a thousand flowers, and this goes someway to explain their appearance!
+Their name (Mille Fleur) translates to “a thousand flowers”, and this goes someway to and this goes some way in explaining their appearance!

 d’Uccles have tons of personality.
 They are friendly and it won’t take long before they talk to you and sit on you!
 This gentle little soul is curious by nature and loves to explore.